JoshuaHolt-Tech/pneumonia_detection/Readme.md

 Each of these folders contains three subfolders:

-- bacterial_pneumonia, viral_pneumonia and NORMAL
+- bacterial_pneumonia, viral_pneumonia and normal

 </details>

 ## Goal :dart:
-The goal of this project is to use these images to train a machine learning model to classify the X-Ray images into these three categories.
+The goal of this project is to use these images to train a neural network model to classify the X-Ray images into three categories.

 ## Acquire :inbox_tray:
-You can download the dataset directly from [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
+When you run the notebook, it will automatically download and sort the ChestXRay2017 dataset from [Data Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/2).
+The origional file only comes with train and test folders so the validate is created from the train set.